humazed/RoomAsset/README.md

   val employees = db.chinookDao().employees
 ```

-`RoomForAsset` relies upon asset file and folder naming conventions.
+`RoomAsset` relies upon asset file and folder naming conventions.
 Your `assets` folder will either be under your project root, or under `src/main` if you are using the default gradle project structure.
 At minimum, you must provide the following:

 * A `databases` folder inside `assets`
 * A SQLite database inside the `databases` folder whose file name matches the database name you provide in code (including the file extension, if any)